Aircraft Diesel Manufacturers

 - TEOS Powertrain Engineering is part of a consortium led by Eurocopter, with the goal of developing a high performance diesel engine for helicopter and aircraft applications.
 Their website has some information about this pre-project.

 - FairDiesel Limited UK, "They have combined the concepts of barrel and opposed piston engines and applied them to produce an exceptionally well balanced lightweight diesel for a wide range of applications."
 This design looks very promising, FD is looking for investors.

-- Diesel Air Limited, DAIR-100, 90 hp, 2 cylinder 4 pistons 2 stroke opposed based on JUMO design, model flying in airship, acquired by Howells Aero Engines Limited UK.
+- Diesel Air Limited, DAIR-100, 90 hp, 2 cylinder 4 pistons 2 stroke opposed based on JUMO design, model flying in airship, acquired by Howells Aero Engines Limited UK in 2007.
 No news since a couple of years, and no updates on the website since 2004.

 - Zoche, radial diesel 2 stroke, been designing(?) for years (>18), nothing in production.